-Real estate investments are held through subsidiaries of Parkpool, which include a private corporation, a trust and a limited partnership funded by a combination of equity and debt.
+Real estate investments are held through subsidiaries of the Fund, which include a private corporation, a trust and a limited partnership funded by a combination of equity and debt.
 The Fund is an investment entity, and as such does not consolidate the entities it controls.
-Instead, interests in subsidiaries are classified a fair value through profit and loss.
+Instead, interests in subsidiaries are classified at fair value through profit and loss and measured at fair value.